EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Axes.md

 # Unions

 //a | //span
-Use | to join two expressions.
+Use | to join two expressions